WallarooLabs/wally/book/to-org/wallaroo-concepts.md

 Wallaroo provides application developers with integrated state management.
 These are in-memory and resilient.
 State recovery is handled by the system.
 In the recovery procedure of a process or node failure, state is restored trough snapshot recovery and message replay.

-There are additional controls in place to distribute any stateful fata structures across the cluster to achieve appropriate SLAs.
+There are additional controls in place to distribute any stateful data structures across the cluster to achieve appropriate SLAs.